isomerpages/moe-jpjc/_about-jpjc/Open House 2026/Frequently Asked Questions.md

 <h5><b>3.
 Can I take H2 Mathematics if I did not take Additional Mathematics?</b></h5>

-<p>It is possible, but students may find the transition demanding.
-Bridging lessons will be provided to help students adjust.
-Students who prefer a more gradual progression may choose to take H1 Mathematics instead.</p>
+<p>It is possible, but students may find the transition demanding as there is a list of assumed knowledge from O Level Additional Mathematics.
+Bridging lessons and materials will be provided to help students adjust.
+Students who prefer a more gradual progression may choose to take H1 Mathematics in the Arts stream instead.</p>

 <h3>Timetable</h3>
 <h5><b>1.
 What is the timetable like in JPJC?</b></h5>